kencx/homelab/README.md

 Terraform provisons VMs from the created images on Proxmox with the [telmate/proxmox](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) provider.
 All resources utilize a custom `base` module in which contains sane defaults and sets up SSH access.
-Post-provisioning is then performed with Ansible with the help of `null_resource`.

 Configuration variables for `base` are found at [docs/terraform](docs/terraform.md).